The Rhinoplasty Consultation Process

 Three-quarter and profile views can show the surgeon any asymmetries in the nose.
 The head needs to be level and parallel to the ground in these pictures to minimize distortions.
 The base view photo provides the surgeon with a view of the nasal tip and the nostrils, allowing them to detect any asymmetries or deviations.

 The right lighting is also essential.
 Ideal lighting minimizes shadows on the side of the nose, which can distort its appearance.
-To get a photo with the best light, the surgeon will most likely use a double light source, with each light placed at 45-degree angles to your face.
+To get a rhinoplasty photo with the best light, the surgeon will most likely use a double light source, with each light placed at 45-degree angles to your face.

 During rhinoplasty consultations, Dr. Anthony Bared conducts all his own photography to ensure that it is properly performed.
 He analyzes the photos to supplement his physical examination of the nose and develop a surgical plan.